alexanderjsingleton/uberAmbulance/readme.md

 [According to a study recently referenced by buzzfeed](https://www.buzzfeednews.com/article/carolineodonovan/taking-uber-lyft-emergency-room-legal-liabilities), after Uber enters new markets, the rates of ambulance rides typically decrease because distressed indiviudals usually flag Uber before calling 911 to dispatch an ambulance, EMT or first-responder.
 [Per the New York Times](https://www.nytimes.com/2018/10/01/upshot/uber-lyft-and-the-urgency-of-saving-money-on-ambulances.html), the cost of an ambulance ride isn't cheap: in 2011, the United States spent about $14 billion on ambulance services, of which $5.3 billion is funded Medicare.
 Many of those trips might not have required an ambulance; moreover, estimates of inappropriate use vary, but most are around 30 percent- not including evidence of fraud and waste fraught within the industry improperply billing Medicare for at least $700 MM last year.
 For example, [the LA Times interviewed one patient](https://www.latimes.com/business/la-fi-ambulance-surprise-charges-20171129-story.html) who received a bill i/a/o **$3,660.00** for a four mile trip to the emergency-room!

 We propose creating a retrofitted fleet of Uber-XL vehicles comparably equipped with the same features found in mid-size class ambulances, including affordable Philips defibrillators found in most grad-school gymnasiums throughout the country, in addition to low-cost Inogen oxygen tanks as seen on TV, or even Narcan sprays for overdose calls- all could serve as a cost-efficient *uberAmbulance* giving state and local governments a run for their money.
-Acknowledging that innovation is merely iterating over invention, our proposal is merely a prototype of a working Uber-clone derived from mongoDB architecture and the npm web-server.
+Acknowledging that innovation is merely iterating over invention, our proposal is merely a prototype of a working Uber-clone derived from mongoDB architecture and npm.

 "Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
 It seemed obvious to them after a while."